Search Free Virginia Divorce Records & Dissolutions of Marriage

 Divorce records are vital legal documents that mark the annulment of marriages; these documents are very information for legal and personal purposes.
 Records of divorce have been systematically filed since 1918.
 They have substantial details about why the couple divorced and how they divided their marital property.

 Additionally, these documents offer detailed information concerning the physical and legal custody of any children and outline the financial obligations of both parents.
-In Virginia, many divorce records are accessible at no cost, allowing people to access them at any time.
+In Virginia, many divorce records are accessible at no cost, allowing people to view or retrieve them at any time.

 Who Can View Divorce Records in Virginia?